Werner Vordtriede: Emigre years in Switzerland and the U.S.

 Vordtriede was recruited by the University of Wisconsin as an assistant professor in 1947, and he also taught at the Middlebury German Summer School in 1948.
-He was described by one colleague as a popular teacher "who brought animation to the classroom", for example "by acting out in class the role of the village girl who dreamed of marrying a count" in Gottfried Keller's novella "Kleider machen Leute".
+He was described by one colleague as a popular teacher "who brought animation to the classroom", for example "by acting out in class the role of the village girl who dreamed of marrying a count" in Gottfried Keller's novella "Kleider machen Leute."
 He chose to go on personal leave for the academic year 1952–53 to bolster his academic track record by publishing numerous book reviews and articles, especially in the pages of the Wisconsin German Department's house journal Monatshefte.
 Although he did not yet have a book publication, he was duly promoted to an associate professorship with tenure at the University of Wisconsin in 1954.
 He now served as a dissertation director for the first time, supervising Roland Hoermann's 1957 thesis on Achim von Arnim's symbolism, and he was awarded a Guggenheim Fellowship in 1957.
 Beginning in the late 1950s, he made frequent trips to Europe, also visiting his former home in Freiburg.
 In Madison, he resided in the modest digs of the bachelor faculty housing on the top floor of the University Club.
 Following his promotion to a full professorship in 1959, still without a book publication, he supervised the doctoral dissertations of Don Travis (on Stefan Andres, 1960), Henry Geitz (on Franz Grillparzer, 1961), and Philip Glander (on Varnhagen von Ense, 1961) before surprising his colleagues by announcing at a departmental meeting his decision to resign from the University of Wisconsin after fourteen years and to relocate to Germany, where he intended to break with the academy and become a freelance author.

 Return to Germany

-After returning to Germany in 1960, Vordtriede changed plans and successfully applied for a position at the University of Munich.
-He held a professorship there for fourteen years until taking early retirement, at age 61, in 1976.
-He returned to the United States as a visiting professor at Ohio State University in the spring of 1964, at Bryn Mawr College in the fall of 1966, the University of California–Davis in 1968–69, and the University of Massachusetts–Amherst in the fall of 1970, thus residing in the U.S. for a total of twenty years.
+After returning to Germany in 1960, Vordtriede changed plans and successfully applied for a professorship at the Ludwig-Maximilians-Universität München.
+He held this position for fourteen years until taking early retirement, at age 61, in 1976.
+He returned to the United States as a visiting professor at Ohio State University in the spring of 1964, at Bryn Mawr College in the fall of 1966, the University of California, Davis from 1968 to 1969, and the University of Massachusetts Amherst in the fall of 1970, thus residing in the U.S. for a total of twenty years.
 His publications during these years included several editions of canonical German authors, a monograph of literary criticism (Novalis und die französischen Symbolisten), a memoir recounting his first years as an emigre in the United States (Das verlassene Haus.
 Tagebuch aus dem amerikanischen Exil 1938–1947), an opera libretto, translations of English and French poetry, and numerous journal articles.
-Following retirement he realized his ambition to become an author by writing four novels, one of which remained unpublished at his death.
+Following retirement, he realized his ambition to become an author by writing four novels, one of which remained unpublished at his death.
 His final book publication was a four-volume edition of Stefan George's poetry.